DV-IO/UCI-Project_1/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running?_ http://172.31.3.47:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ sudo docker ps (shows active dockers on a machine) sudo docker container list -a (shows all dockers on the server) sudo docker start (starts docker) sudo docker attach opens connection to docker) sudo systemctl restart docker (stop restart the docker daemon)
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- sudo docker pull (downloads an ansible docker image)
+- sudo docker ps (shows active dockers on a machine)
+- sudo docker container list -a (shows all dockers on the server)
+- sudo docker start (starts docker)
+- sudo docker attach (opens connection to docker)
+- ansible all -m ping (ping all of the hosts in the hosts file using the ping module)
+- ansible docker-container (the `docker-container` module can be used to download and manage docker containers)